 Terms of the Bank Deposit Program are further described in the Bank Deposit Program Disclosure Statement, which will be provided to you upon your first investment in the Bank Deposit Program.
-You may also obtain the Bank Deposit Program Disclosure Statement as well as current interest rates applicable to your account, by contacting your Financial Advisor or through MSSB's web site at www.morganstanley.com/wealth/services/bankdepositprogram.asp.
-You acknowledge and understand that we may amend the list of Sweep Banks at any time with 30 days written notice to you.
+You may also obtain the Bank Deposit Program Disclosure Statement as well as current interest rates applicable to your account, by contacting your Financial Advisor or through MSSB's web site at www.morganstanley.com/wealth/services/bankdepositprogram.aspx.
+We may amend the list of Sweep Banks at any time with 30 days written notice to you.
 If you are participating in the Bank Deposit Program, please read the Bank Deposit Program Disclosure Statement carefully.

-Please note the following: (i) you are responsible to monitor the total amount of deposits you have at each Sweep Bank in order to determine the extent of FDIC insurance coverage available to you; and (ii) MSSB and its affiliates are not responsible for any insured or uninsured portion of your deposits at any of the Sweep Banks.
+Please note the following: (i) you are responsible to monitor the total amount of deposits you have at each Sweep Bank in order to determine the extent of FDIC insurance coverage available to you; and (ii) MSSB is not responsible for any insured or uninsured portion of your deposits at any of the Sweep Banks.